Please register or login to continue

 ‘We must pay a visit to the home of Herr Grossman!’
 I responded.

-Captain Özgün had ordered his officers to patrol the city and search for the dastardly culprits.
-He immediately had instructed that the port be closed and the roads leading out of Constantinople also be closed, until the culprits were discovered and ultimately arrested.
-Bonheur and I had left the Police Station, and we headed to Sir Redfield's villa.
-Bonheur was unaware of my extemporaneous presupposition and naturally he had enquired.
+Captain Özgün ordered his officers to patrol the city and search for the culprits.
+He immediately instructed that the port be closed and the roads leading out of Constantinople be blocked until the culprits were discovered and arrested.
+Bonheur and I left the Police Station and headed to Sir Redfield’s villa.
+Bonheur was unaware of my sudden supposition and naturally enquired.

-'What are you musing that your circumspect mien is troubled?'
+‘What are you musing about that your circumspect mien appears troubled?’

 ‘We shall soon know, once we speak to Sir Redfield!’
 I exclaimed.

-'Hush Bonheur, let me concentrate on the road, if not, we shall not reach Sir Redfield's villa!'
+‘Hush, Bonheur, let me concentrate on the road; otherwise, we shall not reach Sir Redfield’s villa!’

 ‘D’accord!’

-When we had arrived at the villa of Sir Redfield, like Herr Grossman, Sir Redfield was absent.
+When we arrived at the villa of Sir Redfield, like Herr Grossman, Sir Redfield was absent.

 ‘Where are the servants?
 I do not see anyone here!’